 What’s better than a cup that not only helps you but helps others as well?
 Cora’s menstrual cup is made of medical-grade silicone, comes in two sizes, and provides up to twelve hours of leak protection for your peace of mind.
-Even better, with every purchase you make, pads and health education are provided to a girl in need.
+Even better, with every purchase you make, pads and health education are provided to someone in need.

 Eco Pads & Tampons

 Ohne and Bamboo Babe